Skip to main content

 The IVG'er example: optimization of pressure systems

 A good example of how asset management and compliance reinforce each other is the User Inspector (IVG'er).
-He is responsible for monitoring pressure vessels and pressure systems, which are subject to strict regulations because of safety risks.
-Traditionally, these systems had to be inspected annually, but through the use of advanced monitoring and predictive maintenance, the IVG'er has shown that maintenance can be better tailored to the actual condition of the system.
+He is responsible for overseeing pressure vessels and pressure systems, which are subject to strict regulations because of safety risks.
+Traditionally, these systems had to be inspected annually.
+But through the use of advanced monitoring and predictive maintenance, the IVG'er has shown that maintenance can be better tailored to the actual condition of the system.
 Continuous insight into the status of pressure systems makes it possible to identify problems early and perform targeted maintenance, thus avoiding unnecessary inspections.
 This approach allowed the inspection interval to be extended from one year to four years.
-This resulted in significant cost savings while increasing the efficiency and reliability of the system.
+This yielded significant cost savings while increasing the efficiency and reliability of the system.
 This case shows that combining compliance with a smart asset management strategy helps companies reduce maintenance costs and improve the performance of their systems.

 Emissions and water management: monitoring as key to efficiency